israelias/resume-ux/README.md

 - Supporting Goals:
   - To establish a personal and professional brand for the owner.
   - Attract and retain a following in the developer community.
-  - Be up to a standard that is competitve with UX designed responsive web resumes.
+  - Be up to a standard that is competitive with UX professional responsive web resumes.
   - Stand out to [Code Institute](https://codeinstitute.org/)'s qualification partners and potential employers.
 - The website is built for:
   - A young professional designer and architect (buildings) presently breaking into the tech industry